 According to Greek mythology, Zeus had to eagles which he instructed to fly in opposite directions and meet at the centre of the earth.
 The point at which the eagles met was Delphi and thus, the city was born!

-What remains of Delphi is incredibly well-preserved – look out for the amphitheatre and the temple of Apollo, and don’t miss the archaeological museum which contains an array of interesting artifacts that have been recovered from the region.
+- Visit the archaeological museum and observe an array of interesting artifacts that have been recovered from the region

 A popular trip from Athens is to visit Sounio and the temple of Poseidon.
-Many travellers take a bus trip from Athens to Sounio for the day, but if you have a little more time to spare, you can opt to spend a few days staying in this southern part of Greece and reveling in the laid back ambiance.
+Many travellers take a bus trip from Athens to Sounio for the day.
+However, if you have a little more time to spare, you can opt to spend a few days staying in this southern part of Greece and reveling in the laid back ambiance.